Jonathan-Greif/QBV/resources/README.md

 # Resources
-The location for storing and saving model checkpoints.  s
+The location for storing and saving model checkpoints.